top of page

 AMENITY CENTER

 This 6,400 square-foot PEMB structure is a single-story building with three separate roof planes that are built directly into a continuous steel frame.
-This robust structure allows for a column-less interior and wide areas--both horizontally and volumetrically--that accommodate fitness, event, and gathering spaces to serve the community.
+This robust structure allows for a column-less interiors and wide open areasboth horizontally and volumetricallythat accommodate fitness, event, and gathering spaces to serve the community.

 A portico on the East face is nestled alongside the outdoor pool and provides shaded seating as well as a second entrance directly from the main Community / Party space.
 To the pool's north, swimmers can access public restrooms, showers, and storage lockers.
 The portico on the West face provides seating and coverage immediately adjacent to visitor parking.